secra/google-analytics-widget/README.md

 Options
 ========

-By now the only thing that can be configured are the Appereance over CSS and <br>the help text over the "data-text" Attribute in the link. <br>By default the help text is empty.
+By now the only thing that can be configured are the appearance over CSS and <br>the help text over the "data-text" Attribute in the link. <br>By default the help text is empty.

 License